PeterEmbedded/Hi3518E-IP-Camera/README.md

 Horror
   * The password must be shorter than 6 char!
     In case you enter a longer password the CMS will truncate to the first 6 chars...
-Without any notification
+Without any notification!

 Commercial "data"-sheet
   * http://support.hkvstar.com/file/Hi3518E.pdf